Girivenkat18/Ride-Sharing-App-Frontend/README.md

 # 📱 Ride-Sharing App — Frontend

-Mobile frontend for a ride-sharing platform that lets users post rides, request to join others, and track their ride history in a categorized view.
-The goal of this project is to simplify shared travel and promote efficient, affordable, and eco-friendly commuting through an intuitive mobile experience.

-Built using React Native, the app provides a clean and responsive UI, connects securely to a Spring Boot backend via JWT-authenticated API calls, and supports a wide range of features including ride creation, joining rides, request management, and ride tracking.
+Mobile application for a ride-sharing platform that enables users to post rides, request to join existing rides, and manage their ride history through an interactive and user-friendly interface.
+The purpose of the project is to make everyday travel more convenient, affordable, and eco-friendly by simplifying ride coordination.
+Built using React Native, the app communicates with a Spring Boot backend via secure API calls.
+It supports user authentication, categorized ride tracking and session handling using local storage.
+The UI is designed for smooth navigation and an engaging user experience across devices.

 ---